olivierduron/Hemoplasma_infections/R_command_lines_and_scripts_haemoplasma_survey.md

   "Philander opossum"
 )
 ```
-### Match species names to the Open Tree Taxonomy, extract OTT IDs and check tree coverage
+### Extract the subtree from the Open Tree Taxonomy and add branch lengths using Grafen's method
 ```
 taxon_matches <- tnrs_match_names(
   names = mammal_species,